A Quadratic Lower Bound for Noncommutative Circuits: Abstract

 \section{Abstract}

-We prove that every fan-in $2$ noncommutative arithmetic circuit computing the palindrome polynomial $\Palnn$ has size $\Omega(n^2)$.
+We prove that every fan-in $2$ noncommutative arithmetic circuit computing the palindrome polynomial $\Palnd$ has size $\Omega(nd)$.
+In particular, when $d=n$ we obtain an $\Omega(n^2)$ lower bound.
 The proof builds on and refines a previous work of the author \cite{shastri-itcs2026}.
-The new ingredients in the proof were generated by Gemini 3.1 Pro.
+Key ideas in the proof were generated by Gemini 3.1 Pro.